Mining Architectural Information: A Systematic Mapping Study: Results

-\textbf{Architectural change}: Software changes are inevitable.
+\textbf{Architectural changes}: Software changes are inevitable.
 There are many reasons for software changes, such as repairing defects and evolving user requirements \citep{williams2010characterizing}.
 When changes affect the architecture, software engineers need a comprehensive understanding of the causes of architecture changes and their impact \citep{williams2010characterizing}.
 This understanding is important because, as changes may affect many aspects of a system and introduce complexities in architecture, which will likely introduce a significant number of architectural issues.
-16.1\% (14 out of 87) studies mined and analyzed architectural change information from different perspectives (e.g., analyzing the causes of architectural changes \citep{williams2010characterizing}) to support the development.
-Similar to these studies (i.e., \cite{ding2015causes, mondal2019exploratory}), we adopted a predefined classifications of architectural changes introduced by Williams and Carver \citep{williams2010characterizing} to categorize the mined architectural change information into four subcategories (see Table~\ref{minedArchitecturalInfo}).

-\begin{itemize} \item\textit{Perfective change} refers to architectural changes that are resulted from new or changed requirements.
-This subcategory of architectural changes improves the system to better meet user needs \citep{williams2010characterizing}.
-For example, Mondal \textit{et al}. {[S40]} proposed an ML-based approach for mining information related to architectural changes from source code and commit messages, and labeled them into four subcategories, including perfective changes.
+18 out of 104 studies (17.3\%) analyzed architectural change information from different perspectives (e.g., classification of architectural changes {[S40]}) to support the development.
+We adopted a predefined classification of architectural changes introduced by Williams and Carver \citep{williams2010characterizing} to categorize the mined architectural change into four subcategories: \textit{perfective} — indicates new requirements and improved functionality, \textit{corrective} — addresses flaws, \textit{adaptive} — occurs for new environment or for imposing new policies, and \textit{preventative} — indicates restructuring or redesigning the system.
+For example, Mondal {[S40]} utilized an ML-based approach for mining information related to architectural changes from source code and commit messages, and labeled them into four subcategories, namely \textit{perfective change}, \textit{corrective change}, \textit{adaptive change}, and \textit{preventive change}.
 This mined architectural information can help developers better analyze and characterize the causes and impact of architectural changes prior to their implementations.

-\item\textit{Corrective change} denotes architectural changes that occur in response to defects in software systems \citep{williams2010characterizing}.
-Mondal \textit{et al}. {[S41]} proposed an approach for automatically classifying architectural changes into four subcategories (including corrective changes) from commit messages, to reduce the manual effort when performing architectural change analysis (such as analyzing architecture changes for detecting architectural anti-patterns).

-\item\textit{Adaptive change} refers to architectural changes that happen when moving to a new environment or platform or accommodating new standards \citep{williams2010characterizing}.
-In {[S40]}, Mondal \textit{et al.} proposed a text classifier called ArchiNet that classfies architectural changes into four subcategories (including adaptive changes) from commits and source code.
+Figure 6(b) shows an example of mined architectural change (i.e., perfective change) from the developer mailing list.